eneam/mboxviewer/ReadMe.markdown

 License
 -----
 Mbox viewer is a free software.
 Most of it is licensed under AGPLv3.
 Small parts are licenced under CPOL 1.02.
+MailKit open source library linked to connect to SMTP servers is licensed under MIT.
 See the LICENCE.txt file included in the distribution for further details.

 NOTE: The source code and executable were released under GPLv2 on Sourceforge since the project inception as shown on the Summary page.